plmcdowe/Cisco-and-Bash/README.md

 >> # Display only the interface of CONNECTED ACCESS interfaces on vlan 84:
 >>   sh int status|grep '^[[:alpha:]]{2}./.*connected[[:blank:]]{4}84'| cut -d ' ' -f 1
 >>
->> # Lets take a look at a function to introduce a simple compliance usecase:
+>> # Lets take a look at a function to introduce a simple compliance use case:
 >>   function trunks(){
 >>    for t in `sh int status|grep '^[[:alpha:]]{2}./.*connected[[:blank:]]{4}trunk'| cut -d ' ' -f 1`
 >>     do printf '\nMy name is '"$t"' and I am a connected trunk\n'; done;